-

 Students/Youth

 These resources are for school-aged children and teens.
-The various toolkits, website activities, and articles that can help youth understand how community violence may affect them and how to identify coping strategies.
+The various toolkits, website activities, and articles can help youth understand how community violence may affect them and how to identify coping strategies.
 Also included are a crisis text line and other information about when and how to seek help.

 Parents/Caregivers